 New writers from any discipline whose scholarly interests focus on families and systems may apply.
-Eligible applicants include (a) students, (b) those who have earned their degree within the past five years and been first author on no more than two articles, and (c) persons who have been working in the field for some time, but are new to writing.
+Eligible applicants include (a) students, (b) those who have earned their degree within the past five years and been the first author on no more than two articles, and (c) persons who have been working in the field for some time but are new to writing.
 Women and members of minority groups are encouraged to apply.
 Priority will be given to papers that promote social justice as a systemic issue.

 Applications must include: